AmbireTech/adex-protocol/README.md

 #### Users

 When we refer to "users", we mean end-users: not of AdEx itself, but of the publishers.
-In other words, the users who see the ads, but might not even be aware of AdEx's existance.
+In other words, the users who see the ads, but might not even be aware of AdEx's existence.

 #### Events

-Events, in the context of the SDK or the off-chain event aggregation, mean anything that a user does in regard to a digital ad - for example, click, impression, closing of the webpage, etc. Events are usually broadcasted as signed messages.
+Events, in the context of the SDK or the off-chain event aggregation, mean anything that a user does in regard to a digital ad - for example, click, impression, closing of the web page, etc. Events are usually broadcasted as signed messages.

 #### Custom events